DevShiftTeam/APIShift/ARCHITECTURE_AND_DESIGN.md

    * _name_ - Name identifying the state.
    * _inactive_timeout_ - Timeout untill system disposes of the session user when not active.
    * _active_timeout_ - Timeout until system disposes the session since whether active or not.
    * _auth_task_ - Authorization task running the procedure when a user requests a change into this state.
-A task can be your own function, more on tasks will be discussed later.
+A task can be your own function, more on tasks will be discussed [later](#tasks).
+   * _auth_input_ - ID of the input collection to the authorization task.
+Inputs are discussed [later](#tasks).
    * _parent_ - id of the parent session.
  * ___session_state_structures___ - Defines the key-value store structure of the session in run-time.
    * _id_ - Personal identification.
    * _state_ - Identification of state this entry belongs to.
    * _key_ - Name of the value the entry is holding.
-   * _entry_ - Identification of the data entry which the value coppied from with when state is changed.
+   * _entry_ - Identification of the data entry which the value coppied from with when state is changed/created.
    * _parent_ - id of the parent entry.

 #### Run-time